ducksonmoon/ducksonmoon.github.io/src/posts/building-a-real-time-dashboard-with-reactive-programming.md

           })
         )
       ),
-      // Filter out non-array responses
-      filter((data) => Array.isArray(data)),
+      // Filter out non-array responses - Binance sometimes sends heartbeats/other data filter((data) => Array.isArray(data)),
-      // Only take data until a close is signaled takeUntil(this.closeSubject),
+      // Only take data until someone explicitly calls close() takeUntil(this.closeSubject),
       // Process the incoming data
       map((data) => this.processBinanceData(data)),
-      // Add error handling
-      catchError((error) => {
+      // Always add error handling - don't let errors bubble up and break your UI! catchError((error) => {
         console.error("WebSocket error:", error);
         this.connectionStatus$.next("error");
-        // Return an empty result instead of error return of({ cryptos: [], timestamp: Date.now() });
+        // Return empty result instead of error to keep the stream alive return of({ cryptos: [], timestamp: Date.now() });
       }),
-      // Use share() to multicast the data to multiple subscribers share()
+      // This is KEY: share() turns a cold observable hot and multicasts to all subscribers
+      // Without this, each component subscribing would create its own WebSocket! share()
     );

-    // Set up heartbeat to detect disconnects this.heartbeat$ = interval(30000).pipe(
+    // Set up heartbeat to detect disconnects that the browser missed
+    // This was a hard-won lesson from production - browsers don't always fire onclose! this.heartbeat$ = interval(30000).pipe(
       takeUntil(this.closeSubject),
       switchMap(() => {